 Tip: If you hear a whistling sound (feedback), use your finger to reposition the tip.
-If it persists, lowering the volume or using the enclosed optional foam rings can help eliminate the whistling.
+If it persists, lowering the volume can help eliminate the whistling.

-6. Adjust the cord length (if needed)
+4. Adjust the Cord Length (if needed)

 If the cord is too short to insert the tip or too long and not snug over the ear, take the hearing aid off (see Remove below) and pull the cord through the hearing aid body to adjust.